fdoebbelin/Wissen/Obsidian/Help/Licenses & Payment/Education and non-profit discount.md

 Once you have an active discount, you can see how it will expire under **Payment & billing** → **Discount** on [your account page](https://obsidian.md/account).

 A week before your discount expires, you will get an email reminder to renew it.
-You can follow the same steps in "[[#How to apply]]" to renew the discount, if you still qualify for it.
+You can follow the same steps in "[How to apply](#How%20to%20apply)" to renew the discount, if you still qualify for it.

 ### FAQ